josephmjoy/robotics/java_robotutils/README.md

 ```Java
 baseLogger.endLogging();
 ```
+The above code is also available as JUnit test `StruturedLoggerTest.testIntroductoryExample1`.
 ## Structure of Logged Messages
  The primary purpose of structured logging is to generate log files that can be easily parsed by analysis programs.
 If we open the temporary file created by the session above, we will see that it contains lines that look like:
 ```